YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 Given the how with status score lower than 3, I should do the following things: (three aspects at most)

-1. I should try to like myself -> try to know the emotions -> try to express my emotions and using music currently -> **I should do more compositions**
+1. Explore the relationship with myself  -> try to express my emotions and using music currently -> **I should do more compositions**
-2. Given I cannot amend my past -> I should try to turn it into some positive shit -> I should do some positive shit such as **volunteering, starting a side project, composing a new song, making good to the earth, ...etc**
+2. Given I cannot amend my past -> I may be told to get over it -> I should explore other people's life and gain more ideas -> try to have more conversations with other people
-3. Given I cannot blame my family -> maybe I should use some money for **psycological therapy** or try to **follow more master's rules?**
+3. Given I cannot blame my family -> try to explore the relationship with my family -> try to **follow more master's rules?**

+**psycological therapy** has no effect to me.

 These aspects should be reviewed once two weeks as a sprint.
 This sprint: 1/17 to 1/28.